xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 Now we use the XML file that we transferred to `/misc/app_host/scratch` to launch our container.

-libvirtd is the daemon running on IOS-XR to help launch LXC containers.
+libvirtd is the daemon running on IOS XR to help launch LXC containers.
 The client for libvirtd (virsh) is made available in the XR linux shell to interact with the libvirtd daemon.
 {: .notice--info}

 To list the current running containers: